 - Adult onset congenital myopathies and dystrophies including facioscapulohumeral (FSH) dystrophy, mitochondrial myopathy, McArdle disease and familial myopathies

 - Toxic and endocrine myopathies, including statin-induced and hypothyroidism myopathies.

-- Causes include immunological, paraneoplastic, genetic, and toxic-metabolic.
+- Causes of adult and geriatric muscle diseases include immunological, paraneoplastic, genetic, and toxic-metabolic.

 - Sarcopenia is associated with inactivity, chronic illnesses, malnutrition, and metabolic effects of aging.